TKapitan/ALRM-BusinessCentral/README.md

 - Setting "Range per BC Instance" is not properly tested
 - Field Ranges in Assignable Ranges are not tested on change whether the old IDs are not already in use

+For list of minor issues and upcoming changes see <https://github.com/TKapitan/ALRM-BusinessCentral/blob/master/CHANGELOG.md#unreleased>

 ## Release Notes